7 Konglish Housing Words You’ll Hear in Korea — From Apartment (아파트) to One Room (원룸)

 💛 Story Note

-• Natural English = furnished / fully furnished
+• Natural English: furnished / fully furnished

-💜 Rimodeling (리모델링)
+💜 Remodeling (리모델링)

 Situation